 - Heart failure support groups

-- Information on the internet
+- Information online

 For links to some useful websites click here.